Misterio77/website/_src/cv.md

 I started out with Linux, service hosting, programming, and design as a teenager, and have never stopped.
 I currently contribute to a few free software projects, some of them of my own creation.
-My technologies of choice nowadays are Rust, Haskell, Lua, PostgreSQL, Nix(OS), Docker, and Terraform.
+My technologies of choice nowadays include Rust, Haskell, Lua, PostgreSQL, Nix(OS), Docker, and Terraform.

 Most of my professional experience consists of development processes, build systems, infrastructure, and backend development.
 I also have experience with UI/UX, as well as (web and graphical) design.

-I've recently finished my Bachelor of Computer Information Systems degree at [University of São Paulo](https://usp.br), but plan on sticking around for Software Engineering MSc and PhD courses as well.
+I've recently completed my Bachelor of Computer Information Systems degree at [University of São Paulo](https://usp.br), but plan on sticking around for grad school as well.

-Outside of computing, I enjoy reading (mostly sci-fi), playing the keyboard, snuggling with my pets, and speaking about things I'm passionate about.
-I love learning new things and teaching what I know.
+Outside of computing, I enjoy reading, playing the keyboard, snuggling with my pets, and speaking about things I'm passionate about.
+I love learning new things and teaching what I know to others.

 ## Education